List of international trips made by prime ministers of Canada: Justin Trudeau (2015–2025)

 Justin Trudeau, the 23rd prime minister of Canada, had made 96 trips to 50 countries during his premiership.
 In 2017 he became first Prime Minister to participate in East Asia Summit.
-In 2024, Trudeau became the first incumbent Prime Minister to visit Laos.
+In 2022, he became the first incumbent prime minister to visit Rwanda.
+In 2024, Trudeau became the first incumbent prime minister to visit Laos.

 Mark Carney (2025–present)

-Mark Carney, the 24th and current prime minister of Canada, has made 11 trips to 16 countries since his premiership.
+Mark Carney, the 24th and current prime minister of Canada, has made 26 trips to 29 countries since his premiership.
+In 2026, Carney became the first incumbent prime minister to visit Saint-Pierre and Miquelon.

 Table of destinations

 Twenty sitting Canadian prime ministers have traveled to at least one foreign country or dependent territory.